Remodeling a Home for Disabled Living

 However, there is a lot of work that goes into remodeling a home for disabled living to make it comfortable and accessible.
 The Department of Housing and Urban Development and the Fair Housing Act sets out some standards for accessibility, but you will have to go beyond the basics to create the safe and comfortable living space you want for your loved one.

 Often, caregivers and the people closest to the disabled person are best able to discern what the most pressing needs are in terms of making your home comfortable for them.
 However, experts in remodeling will also have some good ideas on what you need to do.
-Here are some of the considerations Gilad Baron of Bay Builders & Remodeling in San Jose suggested you might want to keep in mind.
+Here are some of the considerations Gilad Baron, the owner of a home remodeling company in San Jose, Ca., suggested you might want to keep in mind.

 - Making entrances and hallways wheelchair accessible

 - Installing shelves and cabinets within easy reach of wheelchair height

 - Installing light switches within reach or having smart voice-activated lights and appliances

 - For multi-story homes, do you have a bedroom and bathroom on the ground floor?

 - Is the outside of your home easily accessible and safe?

 While the types and level of modifications will vary from person to person, here are some of the most common remodeling options available for those with disabled living.
 This guide also includes cost approximations to help with budgeting.